Approximate read: 3 minutes;

 Focus on other things

 You might be surprised that I haven’t talked about rewards in this post.
 You know, like rewarding yourself with something if you did your workout for 5 days this week.
-The reason for that is because rewards only help in the short term.
+The reason for this is because rewards only help in the short term.
 If you are finding yourself consistently unmotivated to do your workouts, something else is amiss.
 Try to uncover what it is by asking WHY that is – you might discover some interesting things.

 More articles in this series: